aroulin/FAT32-FS-Driver/report.md

 We had a lot of trouble to use iconv.
 We did not know if we should give a char** that we previously modified or if we had to let C do its magic.
 There was no real API for iconv and that made the task more difficult.

+#### Testing:

+In order to test whether our driver worked or not, we used the given commands in the project description.
+But usually, we just launched 'ls' in the directory to see if it worked compared to a normal driver.
+Moreover, we read a .mp4 file and a .mp3 file on a usb key to see if everything was working.

+#### Implementation: